Goals-based planning

 The ancillary tax savings associated with QCDs won’t often surpass those of a donation made with appreciated securities.
 Given the thresholds and potential tax savings, this is especially true for high-net-worth and ultra-high-net-worth retirees.

-Also: Funding charitable gifts from long-term appreciated securities in a taxable portfolio as compared to QCDs from an IRA is not a binary decision.
+Also: Funding charitable gifts from publicly traded appreciated securities held long-term in a taxable portfolio as compared to QCDs from an IRA is not a binary decision.
 These strategies can be used in concert, depending on your appetite and capacity for charitable giving each year.

 In the event you are deciding between the two options, you might consider (with your tax advisor):